alshedivat/al-folio/_pages/teaching.md

 ##### 2015-2018
 - *Introduction to Macroeconomics.* National Research University Higher School of Economics.
 International College of Economics and Finance.
 Moscow, Russia.
 - B.Sc.
 Perm Paper Advisor.
 National Research University Higher School of Economics.
 International College of Economics and Finance.
 Moscow, Russia.
-   - _2018-2019_
+Topics:
-     - Bylbas Daria (year 2).
-"Monetary Policy in Russian and the Financial Crisis 2008."
+   - Monetary Policy in Russian and the Financial Crisis 2008
+   - Russian Stock Market Performance and Risk.
-     - Chagovets Alina (year 3).
-"Stock Correlation in the Constructed Portfolio: Analysis of Russian Stock Market."
+   - Stock Correlation in the Constructed Portfolio: Analysis of Russian Stock Market.
+   - Analysis of Foreign Exchange Reserves in Russia.
-     - Dumitskaya Anna (year 3).
-"Analysis of Foreign Exchange Reserves in Russia."
+   - Analysis of Foreign Exchange Reserves in Developing Countries.
-     - Kovalenko Anzhelika (year 3).
-"Economics of Digital Goods."
+   - Economics of Digital Goods.
-     - Shisharin Nikolai (year 3).
-"Analysis of the correlation between the exchange rate and the interest rate."
-   - _2017-2018_
+   - Analysis of the Correlation Between Exchange Rate and Interest Rate.
-     - Abliatifova Khatidzhe (year 2).
-"Deflation in the Eurozone: Causes, Consequences, and Solutions."
+   - Deflation in the Eurozone: Causes, Consequences, and Solutions.
-     - Chagovets Alina (year 2)."Russian Stock Market Performance and Risk."
-     - Deniakina Vasilina (year 2).
-"Analysis of Foreign Exchange Reserves in Developing Countries."
-     - Ezergail Olga (year 2).
-"Analysis of the Activities of the Central Bank of Russia: Goals, Objectives and Tools."
+   - Analysis of the Activities of the Central Bank of Russia: Goals, Objectives and Tools.
-     - Kovalenko Anzhelika (year 2).
-"Russian Stock Market Performance and Risk."
-     - Kraiushkin Arkadii.
-"Financial Instruments in the Modern World."
+   - Financial Instruments in the Modern World.
-     - Olefirenko Igor (year 2).
-"Economic Aspects of Environmental Protection in Theory and Practice."
+   - Economic Aspects of Environmental Protection in Theory and Practice.
-     - Shisharin Nikolai (year 2).
-"Factors Influencing Bank Risk Taking: Evidence from Russia."
+   - Factors Influencing Bank Risk Taking: Evidence from Russia."
-     - Barbikova Anastasiia (year 3).
-"Analysis of Okun’s law in Russia."
+   - Analysis of Okun’s law in Russia.
-     - Berezhnaia Polina (year 3).
-"Empirical Evidence of Kondratieff Long Waves."
+   - Empirical Evidence of Kondratieff Long Waves.
-     - Filiashkina Daria (year 3).
-"Factors Influencing Bank Risk Taking: Evidence from Russia."
-     - Lian Andrei (year 3).
-"History of Financial Crises in Russia.
-Comparative Analysis of 1998 and 2008 Crises."
+   - History of Financial Crises in Russia.
+Comparative Analysis of 1998 and 2008 Crises.
-     - Mirzaianova Mariam (year 3).
-"Comparison of the Crises in 2008 and 2015 in Russia"
+   - Comparison of the Crises in 2008 and 2015 in Russia.
-     - Solovev Maxim (year 3).
-"Factors Influencing Bank Risk Taking: Evidence from Russia."

    - _2016-2017_
+     - Olimova
+     - Filiashkina
    - _2015-2016_